EmuDeck/emudeck.github.io/docs/controls-and-hotkeys/steamos/external-controllers.md

 4. Select the Gear icon to the right of `Edit Layout`
 5. Click `Disable Steam Input`
     * Use this same menu to re-enable Steam Input
+    * You may need to restart first for this setting to properly apply

 For a video, see below: